danbev/learning-iot/notes/bluetooth.md

 RSP = A response to a request.
 ```
 I found that initially when reading documentation and seeing something like
-ADV_IND we can understand that this is an advertisment PDU and that it is used
+`ADV_IND` we can understand that this is an advertisment PDU and that it is used
 as an indication that does not require a reply.

-The packet format for all PDU the same header and the payload varies depending
+The packet format for all PDU have the same header and the payload varies
-on the type specified:
+depending on the type specified:
 ```
  +-----------+------------------+
  | Header    | Payload          |